Find your Balance

 Learn to prioritize self-compassion, balance, and well-being over the constant pursuit of achievement and perfection.

-What is a Perfectionist / Overachiever?
+What is it like to be a Perfectionist / Overachiever?

 Perfectionist (noun) : someone who sets extremely high standards for themselves and others, often feeling a deep sense of failure if these standards aren’t met.
 Their focus is on avoiding mistakes at all costs, and they may struggle with feelings of inadequacy, self-criticism, or frustration when things don’t go as planned.